-If the federal loan is not filling the cost of the loan then private loan can be an option but as said, the borrower should consider all the possible aspects including gapping a year in between the education.
+If the federal loan is not filling the cost of the loan then a private loan can be an option but as said, the borrower should consider all the possible aspects including gapping a year in between the education.

 (iii) Strong Post Graduation Employment Prospects

 With quick search results on any topic, nowadays it is becoming very easy to go for the background check for the college to apply for graduation.
-It will help in clarifying so many doubts like the fees structure, the placement percentage, the curriculum and many more.
+It will help in clarifying so many doubts like the fee structure, the placement percentage, the curriculum and many more.

 Why you should avoid a Private Student Loan?

-though, private student loans offer various options but there are certain areas where the borrowers might feel to avoid it and go for federal students loan. following are the reasons to avoid private student loans-
+Though private student loans offer various options but there are certain areas where the borrowers might feel to avoid it and go for federal students loan. following are the reasons to avoid private student loans-

 (i) Credit score requirement

 The interest can get lower in the case when the credit score is high, but if we consider the case of students who have recently graduated then their incomes are not stable and this imbalanced the credit history and credit score.
-All of this make the students pay higher interests and nowadays maximum borrowers are dealing with this issue
+All of this makes the students pay higher interests and nowadays maximum borrowers are dealing with this issue